Neck PainSkip to the navigation

 - Muscle relaxants, which are used to treat severe neck pain and spasms when neck pain begins (acute neck pain).

-- Narcotic pain relievers, which are used to treat severe short-term (acute) neck pain.
+- Opioid pain relievers, which are used to treat severe short-term (acute) neck pain.

 - Antidepressants, which are used to treat long-lasting (chronic) pain.